Women's outfitworksmart casualweekend

 Get the proportions right

 Heel between 2 and 3 inches; shaft hits just above the ankle bone; toe almond or square.
-For the turtleneck sweater: neck folds twice to sit just below the chin; body skims the torso without compressing.
+For the turtleneck sweater: fine-gauge and close to the body — the layering piece under blazers, slip dresses, and pinafores; the fold sits just under the jaw.

 Why the colours work